Debt Instruments Meaning

 #3 – Long-Term Loans

-It is another method which is used by companies to get loans from banks, financial institutions.
-It is not as much a favorable option method of financing as the companies have to mortgage its assets to banks or financial institutions.
-And also, the Interest rates are too high as compared to Debentures.
+It is another method that is used by companies to get loans from banks, financial institutions.
+It is not a favorable option method of financing as the companies have to mortgage their assets to banks or financial institutions.
+And also, the Interest rates are too high compared to Debentures.

 #4 – Mortgage